You are here

 - Aggressive, abusive or controlling behaviour.

-Note: There are subtypes of Depression that present with similar symptoms.
-Seasonal Affective Disorder describes Depression-like symptoms that appear in a seasonal pattern (often in winter months) and Dysthymia is a form of depression that is long-lasting and often not as “intense” as major Depression, but which can also greatly affect a person’s ability to feel content or happy.
+Note: There are subtypes of depression that present with similar symptoms.
+Seasonal affective disorder describes depression-like symptoms that appear in a seasonal pattern (often in winter months) and persistant depressive disorder (formerly called dysthymia) is a form of depression that is long-lasting and often not as “intense” as major depression, but which can also greatly affect a person’s ability to feel content or happy.

 For instance, if sleep patterns, eating, relationships, school, work, or enjoyment of life are being affected, it’s a good idea to talk to someone.
 That someone could be a friend you trust, a teacher, your family doctor, a crisis line, or counsellor.